igemsoftware2020/GunnVistaPingry_US/README.md

 Large genomic data files required:

-Links are to human genome files relied upon for the hCRISPRi-v2 and hCRISPRa-v2 machine learning--and required for the Library_design_walkthrough--but any organism/assembly may be used for design of new libraries or de novo machine learning.
-For convenience, **the files referenced in Library_design_walkthrough in the folder "large_data_files" are also available [here](https://ucsf.box.com/s/s4ds471in2ngjer7okavzf5cqf2ebrqj)**.

 * Genome sequence as FASTA ([hg19](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/))
 * FANTOM5 TSS annotation as BED ([TSS_human](http://fantom.gsc.riken.jp/5/datafiles/phase1.3/extra/TSS_classifier/))
 * Chromatin data as BigWig ([MNase](https://www.encodeproject.org/files/ENCFF000VNN/), [DNase](https://www.encodeproject.org/files/ENCFF000SVL/), [FAIRE-seq](https://www.encodeproject.org/files/ENCFF000TLU/))
-* HGNC table of gene aliases (not strictly required for the Library_design_walkthrough but useful in some steps)
-* Ensembl annotation as GTF (not strictly required for the Library_design_walkthrough but useful in some steps and in other functions; release 74 used for the published library designs)